-When coverage ends Long-Term Disability coverage will end on July 1 coincident with or next following the date the employee attains age 65.
+When coverage ends Long-Term Disability coverage will end on July 1 coincident with or next following the date you reach age 65.
 Coverage may also end on an earlier date, as specified in General Information.

 Payments after coverage ends